 (D) will operate in the configuration or with the hardware or software you use.

 (2) Assumption of Risk.
-You agree that SPOD has no responsibility for any damages suffered by you in connection with the Service, and that use of the Service, including all content, data or software distributed by, downloaded, or accessed from or through the Service, is at your sole risk.
-You understand and agree that you will be solely responsible for any damage to your business or your computer system or any loss of data that results from your actions and your use of the Service.
-SPOD does not control or endorse in any respect any information, products, or services offered by third parties through the Service, and is not responsible for any possible representations and warranties these third parties may make.
+When SPOD grants you access to your Merchant Account or new features, you agree that you will diligently inspect the features of the online Service without undue delay, insofar as this is reasonable in the ordinary course of business.
+If you find any material defect in the Service, you must notify SPOD.
+If you fail to notify SPOD about a material defect, the online Service shall be deemed to be approved by you, unless the defect is one that could not be detected during a diligent inspection.
+If such material defect becomes apparent at a later date, your notification must be made without undue delay after its discovery; otherwise, the online Service shall be deemed to have been approved also in respect of this defect.
+With regard to approved features, you agree that (i) SPOD has no responsibility for any damages suffered by you in connection with the online Service, and that use of the online Service, including all content, data or software distributed by, downloaded, or accessed from or through the online Service, is at your sole risk and (ii) you will be solely responsible for any damage to your business or your computer system or any loss of data that results from your actions and your use of the online Service.
+SPOD does not control or endorse in any respect any information, products, or services offered by independent third parties in connection with the Service and is not responsible for any possible representations and warranties these third parties may make.

 (a) Generally.
 This Contract has an indefinite term.
-The Parties may terminate this Contract for any reason or no reason by providing written notice of termination (including via email), which termination becomes effective immediately upon notification.
-You may also terminate this Contract effective immediately by permanently ending your use of the Service (e.g., by deleting your account or uninstalling all applicable SPOD applications or plugins).
-Termination of this Contract does not affect the Individual Orders placed before termination.
+The parties may terminate this Contract for any reason or no reason by providing written notice of termination (including via email), which termination becomes effective immediately upon notification.
+You may also terminate this Contract effective immediately by permanently ending your use of the Service (e.g., by deleting your Merchant Account or uninstalling all applicable SPOD applications or plugins).
+Termination of this Contract does not affect Individual Orders placed before termination.

 (b) Termination For Cause.
-SPOD may terminate this Contract without any prior notice if you violate Section 2(e) (Acceptable Use Rules), Section 3 (Usage, Warranties, and Rights to Designs & Fulfillment Information), if you materially breach any other agreement (or surviving duty of an expired agreement) to which you and SPOD are parties, if you become insolvent or cease to do business in the ordinary course, or if you engage in any illegal, unfair, or deceptive business practices or unethical conduct whatsoever (in SPOD’s sole discretion).
-If SPOD terminates this Contract pursuant to this paragraph, you waive all rights, including injunctive relief, to contest SPOD’s determination that a termination event has occurred.
+SPOD may terminate this Contract without any prior notice if you violate Section 2(f) (Acceptable Use Rules), Section 3 (Usage, Warranties, and Rights to Designs & Fulfillment Information and your Usage of the Service), if you materially breach any other agreement (or a surviving duty of an expired agreement) to which you and SPOD are parties, if you become insolvent or cease to do business in the ordinary course, or if you engage in any illegal, unfair, or deceptive business practices or unethical conduct whatsoever (in SPOD’s sole discretion).
+If Section 13(d)(1) applies and if SPOD terminates this Contract pursuant to this Section 12(b), you waive all rights, including injunctive relief, to contest SPOD’s determination that a termination event has occurred.

 (a) Entire Agreement.
 This Contract contains the entire agreement between the parties and replaces all prior oral and written agreements regarding its subject matter.
 The parties have not relied on any representations or promises relating to the subject matter of this Contract except those contained within the four corners of this Contract.